gear-foundation/academy/docs/03-intermediate/05-homework/assignment.md

 ## Task Description

-In this homework you are to write the Wordle Game.
+For this homework, you are tasked with writing the Wordle game.

-Wordle is an engaging word-guessing game that has gained popularity due to its simplicity and addictive gameplay.
-The objective of the game is to guess the hidden word within a limited number of attempts.
+Wordle is a captivating word-guessing game that has become popular for its simplicity and addictive gameplay.
+The goal is to guess a hidden word within a limited number of attempts.

 The game board consists of six rows, each allowing the player to input a word.
-Upon entering a word, the player receives feedback indicating whether a letter is present in the hidden word and if it's in the correct position.
-If a letter is present but in the wrong position, it may be displayed in a different color or with a distinct symbol to indicate this.
-Players can use these hints to deduce which letters to include in the word and where to place them.
+Upon entering a word, the player receives feedback indicating the presence of letters in the hidden word and their correct positions.
+If a letter is present but in the wrong position, it may be highlighted in a different color or marked with a distinct symbol.
+Players utilize these clues to deduce the correct letters and their placements.

-Players must rely on their knowledge and intuition to guess the word within the fewest attempts possible.
-The time constraint and limited number of attempts make the game exhilarating and suspenseful.
+The game challenges players to guess the word with the fewest attempts, under time constraints and limited attempts, adding excitement and suspense.

  ## Project Structure

-In order to create a dynamic and interactive word-guessing game, we propose dividing the gaming process into two distinct programs.
-The first program will manage the core functionalities of the game, including selecting a random word from a predetermined bank and evaluating user guesses.
-Meanwhile, the second program will act as a coordinator, handling user interactions, maintaining game state, and managing time constraints.
-By dividing the gameplay between two programs, we aim to create a modular and flexible system that enhances the overall gaming experience.
-Let's delve deeper into the functionalities and interactions of these two programs.
+To develop a dynamic and interactive word-guessing game, we propose dividing the game process into two distinct programs.
+The first program will handle the core functionalities, such as selecting a random word from a list and evaluating guesses.
+The second program will manage user interactions, keep track of the game state, and enforce time constraints.
+This division aims to create a modular, flexible system that enhances the gaming experience.

 1. **Description of the First Program**:
- - The first program contains two main functions: "start the game" and "check the word."
+    - Contains "start the game" and "check the word" functions.
- - Inside the program, there's a word bank from which a random word is chosen at the beginning of the game.
+    - A word bank exists within the program for selecting a random word at the game's start.
- - The "start the game" function initiates the beginning of the game and selects a random word from the word bank.
+    - "Start the game" function initiates the game and selects a random word.
- - The "check the word" function compares the word submitted by the user with the hidden word and provides information about the correct letter positions.
+    - "Check the word" function assesses the player's guess against the hidden word, providing feedback on correct letter positions.

 2. **Description of the Second Program**:
- - The second program is responsible for interacting with the first program and managing the gameplay.
+    - Manages interactions with the first program and oversees the gameplay.
- - It should keep track of previous user responses and monitor the number of attempts.
+    - Tracks previous responses and the number of attempts.
- - Additionally, the second program tracks time elapsed since the start of the game to manage time constraints and events.
+    - Monitors the elapsed time since the game started to manage time constraints and events.

-3. **Interaction between the Programs**:
+3. **Interaction Between the Programs**:
- - The user starts the game by sending the appropriate message to the second program.
+    - The user initiates the game by sending a message to the second program.
- - The second program calls the "start the game" function of the first program.
+    - The second program invokes the first program's "start the game" function.
- - The user submits their guesses to the second program, which passes them to the "check the word" function of the first program.
+    - The user submitts their guesses to the second program, which forwards them to the first program's "check the word" function.
- - The first program returns information about the correctness of the guess and the positions of letters.
+    - The first program returns feedback on the guess's accuracy and letter positions.
- - The second program analyzes the result and takes further actions, including tracking the number of attempts and game time.
+    - The second program analyzes the result, tracking attempts and time.

 4. **Key Implementation Aspects**:
- - The second program must have mechanisms for storing data about previous user moves and tracking time.
+    - The second program requires mechanisms to store data about previous moves and track time.
- - To manage the gameplay, the second program must effectively interact with the first program by exchanging data and receiving responses.
+    - Efficient interaction with the first program through data exchange and response handling is crucial.

-## First program
+## First Program

-The first program has already been implemented, let's look at its functionality.
+The first program is already implemented.
+Its functionality includes:

-Metadata will contain the following types of information:
+Metadata contains:

 ```rust
 pub struct WordleMetadata;